AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Note that firewall instance eth2 is on the same subnet as FireNet gateway eth2 interface.

-Launch VM Series from Aviatrix Controller automatically set it up the Palo Alto Network VM-Series firewall.
+You can launch the Palo Alto VM Series firewall from the Aviatrix Controller and then configure it.
 User should be able to login to the VM-Series console with given username and password during launch.

 .. important::